A criterion for density of the isoperiodic leaves in rank 1 affine invariant suborbifolds: Introduction

 \subsection{Organisation of the paper}

-In section \ref{framework}, we collect relevant definitions.
+In Section \ref{framework}, we collect relevant definitions.
 We review the structures of the strata and of the closed $\GL$-invariant sets, recall the definitions of the Prym eigenform loci, and define the foliation $\FM$.
-In section \ref{twists}, we give a common framework for cylinder and isoperiodic deformations.
-In section \ref{p}, we establish the criterion presented in Theorem \ref{A} and draw its first consequences on the structure of the closure of the leaves of $\FM$.
-In section \ref{examples}, we provide a list of affine invariant orbifolds that have property $\mathcal{P}$, and deduce Theorem \ref{B}.
-In section \ref{full}, we use the structural result established in section \ref{p} to prove theorem \ref{C}.
-Appendix A is dedicated to enumerating all the cylinder decompositions of a certain type of Prym eigenforms in $\mathcal{H}(1,1,1,1)$.
-This list is used to show that Prym eigenforms in this stratum have property $\mathcal{P}$.
+In Section \ref{twists}, we introduce the twist map and define the spaces $\K$ and $\V$.
+In Section \ref{p}, we establish the criterion presented in Theorem \ref{A}.
+In Section \ref{examples}, we provide a list of affine invariant orbifolds that have property $\mathcal{P}$, and deduce Theorem \ref{B}.
+Finally, Section \ref{full} is dedicated to the proof of Theorem \ref{C}.